discourse/message_bus/README.md

 }, -3);
 ```

-There is also a Ruby implementation of the client library, at
-[message_bus-client](https://github.com/lowjoel/message_bus-client) with the API very similar to
-that of the JavaScript client.
+There is also [a Ruby implementation of the client library](https://github.com/lowjoel/message_bus-client) available with an API very similar to that of the JavaScript client.

 #### Client settings